deepaksibm/terraform-provider-ibm/website/docs/r/is_virtual_endpoint_gateway.html.markdown

   - `resource_type` - (Computed, string)Endpoint gateway resource group VPC Resource Type
 - `resource_group` - (Optional, string,ForceNew)The resource group id
 - `tags` - (Optional, array of strings) Tags associated with the instance.

+**NOTE**: `ips` blocks cannot be modified once it is applied.
+To better manage the reserved ip binding, use the resource ibm_is_subnet_reserved_ip to create and manage a new reserved ip and the resource ibm_virtual_endpoint_gateway_ip which binds and unbinds the reserved ip to the endpoint gateway

 ## Attribute Reference